markmo/dltemplate/src/rl/routing_optimization/README.rst

 On-policy algorithms directly use the policy that is being estimated to sample trajectories during training.

-Model-free Algorithms.
+**Model-free Algorithms**.
 Model-free RL algorithms are those that make no effort to learn the underlying dynamics that govern how an agent interacts with the environment.
 In the case where the environment has a discrete state space and the agent has a discrete number of actions to choose from, a model of the dynamics of the environment is the 1-step transition